Estimated Tax Payments for US Expats: Rules, Deadlines & More

 How Can I Avoid the Underpayment Penalty?

-How to Pay Estimated Taxes with Form 1040-ES
+How Do I Pay Estimated Taxes with Form 1040-ES?

 You will use the worksheet in IRS Form 1040-ES to calculate and pay your estimated tax.
 You have a few options for submitting payment.